 The way jewelers work is changing, and castable photopolymer resins are leading the way.
 Download the Castable Wax Usage Guide and learn how to cast fine jewelry pieces from patterns 3D printed.Download White Paper

 Grow Your Jewelry Business With Castable Wax Resin

-Advanced materials and affordable in-house 3D printers are changing the way jewelry manufacturers and designers work, bringing industrial quality to the desktop and making it easier to produce and fit complicated geometries that once required hours of meticulous labor.
+There's no need to buy an expensive wax 3D printer anymore.
+Advanced materials and affordable in-house 3D printers, like the Form 3 jewelry 3D printer, are changing the way jewelry manufacturers and designers work, bringing industrial quality to the desktop and making it easier to produce and fit complicated geometries that once required hours of meticulous labor.

 Webinar: How to Print and Cast Jewelry With Castable Wax Resin

-Watch this recording to learn how an Austrian goldsmith incorporated the Form 2 and Castable Wax Resin into his 3D printing workflow.
+Watch this recording to learn how an Austrian goldsmith incorporated Formlabs 3D printers and Castable Wax Resin into his 3D printing workflow.